 This pressure is driven by changing weather patterns, increases in global population and rising per capita water consumption.
 The average amount of water people use varies across the world, but increases with industrialisation.
 The United Nations states we need a minimum of 50 litres of water a day for drinking and other basic needs.
 The average North American uses 350 litres daily, while in some of the poorest countries people live on as little as 10 litres.
 Some 70% of total water consumption is used for agriculture.
 As populations across the world grow, so too will the demands from farming.
 These issues are likely to be exacerbated by climate change, making access to water an issue for both farmers and consumers.
 Where this pressure on water supplies brings communities and countries into opposition, social and political conflicts will arise.

-There are four elements to our approach to water sustainability: reducing water use in our manufacturing operations; working with agricultural suppliers to reduce their usage; designing products that require less water during consumer use; and participating in initiatives that aim to address these challenges through partnerships.
+Our approach There are four elements to our approach to water sustainability: reducing water use in our manufacturing operations; working with agricultural suppliers to reduce their usage; designing products that require less water during consumer use; and participating in initiatives that aim to address these challenges through partnerships.
 Reducing water use in manufacturing

 Since 1995 we have reduced by 61.7% the amount of water we use per tonne of production by minimising water usage and maximising water recycling at our sites.
 In 2007, we reduced the total consumption of water in our operations worldwide by 4.9 million m3 and the load per tonne of production by 7.5%, exceeding our target of 4.7%.
 These reductions have been achieved through site initiatives.
-For example, our home and personal care factories in Pondicherry, India and Rungkut, Indonesia achieved a 'zero effluent discharge' by installing new systems that treat all process waste water, enabling it to be recycled and reused within the factories.
-As a result, Pondicherry is able to save around 22,500 m3 of water a year.
-Our Caivano foods factory in Italy reduced its use of water by 20% and treated waste water is now used in cooling towers instead of being discharged.
+For example, our home and personal care factories in Pondicherry, India and Rungkut, Indonesia

+WATER

+9

 Our water footprint